Bloggingheads.tv: History

 On November 1, 2005, the site launched, with Robert Wright and Mickey Kaus as the only two initial participants in the video discussions.
 The site has since featured more than one thousand other diavloggers.

 On October 18, 2006, a site redesign was launched, with a revised home page and improved functionality: ability to comment on diavlogs was added, and to participate in forum discussions.

 In January 2007, it was announced that cable TV pioneer and C-SPAN founding chairman Bob Rosencrans, with a loose network of others, would become an angel investor of Bloggingheads.tv.
 The infusion of cash kicked off a dramatic expansion of the site's content, and a corresponding growth in viewers.

 On March 24, 2007, in a diavlog between Garance Franke-Ruta and Ann Althouse, Althouse became quite animated and angry (to the point of yelling) over a comment Franke-Ruta made (in reference to an earlier controversy involving Jessica Valenti and former US president Bill Clinton) referred to as an on-air "meltdown" by some.
 This led to many blog posts and news stories in the following days on both the initial controversy and Althouse's on air behavior.

-On October 13, 2007, a conversion to Flash format from the initial Windows Media format took place.

 On October 24, 2007, Bloggingheads.tv entered into a relationship with The New York Times, whereby selected video segments from the Bloggingheads site would appear in the "Videos" section on the Times website, under the Opinion subsection.

-On December 13, 2007, a site redesign took place which removed the familiar green pages in favor of a more "Web 2.0"-look, featuring more user generated content, new navigation, new forum software for the "comments" section, and other updated features.

 In 2008, several new segments and diavloggers were added or made more regular, including "Free Will", "This Week in Blog", and "UN Plaza".
 Other updates and tweaks to the site, such as the addition of the MP4 video format were also gradually phased in.

 In April 27, 2022, during an appearance on "the DMZ," Wright announced that Bloggingheads will be ending, with the remaining segments moving to their own independent platforms.